rliu054/rliu054.github.io/_posts/2018-09-13-workspace-setup.md

 ## Hardware
 * Work space
-  * For me, a quiet working means 30% productivity boost.
+  * For me, a quiet working means more than 30% productivity boost.
   * I just **HATE** open spaces.
-Thanks to the widespread adoption I had to get a Bose noise cancelling headphone.
+Thanks to the widespread adoption I had to get one of those noise cancelling headphone.
 You should avoid any company who list *open space* as one of their perks under /careers.
 * Machine
-  * 15 inch Macbook Pro
+  * 15 inch Macbook Pro (getting a bigger screen is the cheapest way to improve productivity).
 * Monitor
   * Two 27 inch screens (I had good experience with Samsung monitors).
 * Headphone